netboxify/reaim-sdk-wordpress/README.md

-# ReAim Push plugin for wordpress
+# ReAim Push plugin for WordPress